tonethar/IGME-230-GDD-2017-Fall/README.md

 * Project 3 (15%) - Interactive Game Or Experience (Sprite Based)
 * Portfolio Project (10%)

-### Exams (25%)
+### Exams (30%)
 These exams consist of short answer, multiple choice, and "write some code" questions.
 There will be no make-ups or re-takes allowed without prior permission.
 * Written Midterm Exam (tentatively scheduled for end of week 8)
 * Written Final Exam (will be on the last day of class)

 ### Homework (10%)
-Completing the HW and in-class exercises is essential to learning the course material.
-Failing 5 homework and/or in-class assignments will result in an immediate "F" grade in the course.
+Completing the HW and in-class exercises is essential to learning the course material. **Failing 5 homework and/or in-class assignments will result in an immediate "F" grade in the course.**

 HW and ICE will NOT be accepted late without a valid excuse (procrastination, and missing the dropbox by 1 minute, are not valid excuses).
 If you feel you have legitimate excuse, please contact the professor outside of class either by email or during office hours.